Electrogravitational

 determine the charge to mass ratio for the particles that make up the photon.

-of very high energies, comparable to the energies that cosmic rays would have
+very high energies, comparable to the energies that cosmic rays would have if

-relativistic praons must form the basis of the charged particles of the vacuum,
+relativistic praons must form the basis of charged particles of vacuum, leading

-leading to electromagnetic interaction through the mechanism of Lesage.
-Indeed,
+to electromagnetic interaction through the mechanism of Lesage.
+Indeed, in interaction

-of praons in the vacuum, the praons in the photon are rigidly bound to each
+praons in vacuum, the praons in a photon are rigidly bound to each other by

-other by both electromagnetic and gravitational forces.
-The situation here is
+both electromagnetic and gravitational forces.
+The situation here is similar to

-similar to the situation with the nucleons, which only in special circumstances
+the situation with the nucleons, which only in special circumstances can form

 order to form the nucleus, the nucleons must interact with each other only in a